-In 2017, we wrote the original DCMA Survival Guide to provide the GovCon community support in navigating the challenging DCMA Audit landscape.
-Government contractors need to stay compliant and up to date with the detailed requirements and obligations of their contracts.
+Back in 2017, we created the original DCMA Survival Guide to help the GovCon community navigate the complex landscape of DCMA property audits.
+Staying compliant with the strict requirements of government contracts is critical for contractors.
 Specifically, all employees need to have a thorough understanding of their contract obligations as well as understand their organizations’ procedures and internal controls relating to the management of their Government Property and End Item deliverables.

 Obviously, much has changed and evolved since this popular paper was published in 2017 — but, remarkably many of the core strategies and tactics in the guide still hold true.
-We’re excited to announce that we have recently brought this paper up-to-date and are now re-releasing a new updated 2023 DCMA Survival Guide.
+After all of these years it’s still providing insights into the key areas of concern for DCMA and what contractors can do to be better prepared for an audit.
+We’re excited to announce that we have recently brought this paper up-to-date again and are now re-releasing a new updated 2025 DCMA Survival Guide.

 DCMA Survival Guide

 We have taken into account for the fact that the DoD has released new reports in recent months and provided updated guidance on their financial audit priorities.
-In the new Survival Guide we discuss and share these new 2023 reports and provide insights into what it all means for government contractors.
+In the new Survival Guide we discuss and share these new 2025 reports, the impacts of the National Defense Authorization Act (NDAA) timeline and provide insights into what it all means for government contractors.
 Most importantly, we take a look at how DCMA Auditors are assessing government contractors and what they are looking for when they perform a property audit.

 In the DCMA Survival Guide you will learn: